jpxor/Investment-Dashboard-Builder/README.md

 Read account data, and produce a nice dashboard

 Requires:
-- Python with Plotly package installed
+- Plotly python package for the graphs
+- openpyxl python package for reading data from excel files

 ![screenshot](dashboard/screenshot.png)